John D'earth

-Early
+Early life

 John Edward Dearth II was born in 1950 in Framingham, Massachusetts, growing up in nearby Holliston.
 His father had survived the Pacific theater of World War II and was "obsessed" with jazz.
 D'earth, who added the apostrophe to his name later in life, says of his progenitor, "He was a maniac for music and for jazz music.
 He was my first teacher.
 He revealed to me mysteries of art and music that are priceless."

 His father would blast his records throughout the night, driving the family crazy.
 He would also sit with his two-year-old son, teaching him to play drum brushes on a metal tray.
 His father was "drawn to the complexities of be-bop" with its raw rhythms and stylings.
 "He hated white bands that were corny and tight," D'earth states.
 "Those were prejudices too, and I learned some of those prejudices early on."

 The D'earth family lived in a house from the 1690s that had been The Littlefield Tavern during the Colonial era.
 D'earth's parents divorced when he was eight, around the time he got his first trumpet.
 He immediately walked out into the yard and played it to the trees, discovering scales on his own.

 Louis Armstrong and His Hot Five was D'earth's favorite band, but he also appreciated classical music.
 Jazz instruction wasn't so easy to find in the early 1960s, but D'earth crossed paths with Henry "Boots" Mussulli, who was a veteran of the big band days.

 This Sicilian alto saxophone player and arranger had opened the Sons of Italy Crystal Room, a speakeasy that presented acts like Count Basie and Roy Eldridge in nearby Milford.
 He was part of a group of jazz instructors who helped form Berklee College of Music.

 One day Mussulli sat a young D'earth next to him and called a friend and simply said, "Listen."
 He and D'earth began improvising on the Charlie Parker be-pop classic "Confirmation".
 When done, Mussulli picked the receiver and said, "Fourteen" — then hung up.
 That experience changed D'earth's life, confirming his musical gift.
 As a teenager, DownBeat said of his performance at the Newport Jazz Festival that he played "like a young Freddie Hubbard."

 On Mussulli's impact D'earth says:

 What he taught me about professionalism and what it is to really know your stuff ... to be uncompromising with yourself about it ...
 I learned that from him, and everything unfolds from there.
 You've got to know two things in jazz: Tell your story and don't copy people.

 D'earth met Robert Jospé, a jazz drummer who would later relocate to Charlottesville and become a UVA music instructor, in 1967 at The Cambridge School of Weston, a preparatory high school near Boston.
 They started a group named Fire and Ice, and "began a collaboration that continues today."